 The support materials from our live workshops are extensive — performance and teaching videos, interactive sheet music with self-repeating audio for each phrase, a listening track, a playalong track, and often, additional information, audio and links.
 All of this is always available, whether you were there for the workshop or not.

-Our summer break from live online workshops is the perfect time to explore these materials from past events.
-There are 32 past monthly workshop topics, each presenting 3-6 tunes and techniques for learning and playing them.
-There are also 24 past guest workshops presented by 15 different instructors.
+As of the end of 2019 there are 36 past monthly workshop topics, each presenting 3-6 tunes and techniques for learning and playing them.
+There are also 28 past guest workshops presented by 18 different instructors.